Dav1d10/BancandesNoSQL/README.md

 ## Prerequisites

-To run this project locally, ensure the following tools are installed:
+To run this project locally, ensure the following tools are installed and set up:

 -  **Java Development Kit (JDK)** — version 11 or higher